swannodette/cljs-demo/README.md

 lein deps
 ```

-To get this projects's depedencies.
+To get this project's dependencies.

 In order to have the most pleasant workflow you should setup lein-cljsbuild to watch your ClojureScript files with